CONTACT US NOW | (925) 932-0201

 Facing any addiction is a tough business.
-Facing sex addiction or porn addiction can bring with it waves of shame, of regret.
+Facing sex addiction or porn addictions can bring with it waves of shame, of regret.
 But there can be a gift in this.
-Learning to work with the shame, the regret can lead to a deeper understanding of compassion and self-forgiveness.
+Learning to work with the shame, the regret, can lead to a deeper understanding of compassion and self-forgiveness.

 What is it that you desperately try to hide?
 What causes your deepest shame?
 The frustrations and challenges of life sometimes just bring out the worst in all of us.

 First, it can be important to simply acknowledge that the existence of the basic concept of wrong-doing is natural and necessary.
 It's a basic element of our continuing attempt to create a society with some kind of order.
 We need structure in order to live together.
 The structure of society creates rules.